vuejs/vitepress/docs/en/reference/default-theme-carbon-ads.md

 # Carbon Ads

-VitePress has built in native support for [Carbon Ads](https://www.carbonads.net/).
-By defining the Carbon Ads credentials in config, VitePress will display ads on the page.
+VitePress has built-in native support for [Carbon Ads](https://www.carbonads.net/).
+By defining the Carbon Ads credentials in the config, VitePress will display ads on the page.

 ```js
 export default {